ks-no/eventstore2/README.md

 }
 ```
 The projections role is to maintain a view of our blog by updating a list of posts.
 Whenever a new post is created it is added to the list.
+The @Subscriber annotation specifies which aggregate the projection subscribes to.

 If a call is made on the "getPosts" method a copy of the posts list will be return.
 It is good practice to return a copy instead of the list itself to maximise the self-contained nature of the akka actor representing the projection.